-Proactive, Pre-flood Protocols
+Proactive, Pre-flood PROTOCOLS

-Ecclesiastical's Risk Control specialists advise customers to establish pre-flood protocols, among them:
+Keep up to date on municipal and regional flood watches and warnings.

-- → Check your insurance coverage building and contents - to confirm that you are covered for flooding and that the values declared have been reviewed and are up to date. - → Prepare a contact tree identify who needs to be contacted, for what reason and when.
-Ensure that all persons on the contact tree have a copy and know their individual responsibilities. - Be prepared to turn off electrical power, as well as gas and water supplies.
-Mark all appropriate switches. - → Secure structurally unstable building materials. - → Move electronic equipment, important papers and valuables to a safe, "high and dry" location. - → Make sure that data is backed up on a regular basis and that hazardous material is protected and safely stored.
+- → Consider using weather alert apps on your mobile device.
+The Government of Canada has a free weather alerts app "WeatherCAN" or visit the Public Weather Alerts for up-to-date information. - → Check your insurance coverage building and contents to confirm what coverage you maintain for flooding and that values declared have been reviewed and kept up to date. - → Prepare a contact tree.
+Identify who needs to be contacted, for what reason and when. - → Ensure the contact information is current, and that all persons on the contact tree have a copy of the document and know their individual responsibilities.

+INSPECTION

+- → Be prepared to turn off electrical power to nonessential equipment and appliances. - → Mark all appropriate switches. - → Turn off gas and water supplies.
+Mark all appropriate valves with valve shut off tags. - → If unsure of how to safely turn off a service, contact your provider. - → Move electronic equipment, important papers and valuables to a safe, "high and dry" location such as an upper floor.

+- → Secure structurally unstable building materials. - Make sure that all computer data is backed up on a regular basis. - → Ensure any hazardous material is protected and safely stored. - → Check basement windows and ground level doors.
+Seal gaps around windows and doors with a weatherproof sealant.

+During the Flood

+- → Stay current on municipal and regional flood updates and warnings such as what areas are affected and note any road closures. - → Follow local municipal and provincial emergency advisories for direction on evacuation plans.

+ARE YOU FLOOD-SMART?

-Post-flood Checklist
+Post-flood

-Once floodwaters have subsided, there are some practical post-flood steps that will help mitigate further damage :
+Once floodwaters have subsided, there are some practical post-flood steps that will help mitigate further damage:

 - → Make sure it is safe to enter your property.
-Watch for hidden dangers in floodwater sharp objects, raised manhole covers and pollutants. - → Wear waterproof outerwear gloves, boots, and a facemask - when cleaning up after a flood. - → If the electricity supply is not already switched off at the main intake, get a qualified and licensed electrician to do this.
-Do not touch sources of electricity when standing in floodwater. - → If using a pump or generator to get water out of your premises, position the generator outside.
-To reduce the risk of structural damage, only pump out when the flood levels outside the property are lower than inside.
+Watch for hidden dangers in floodwater - sharp objects, raised manhole covers and pollutants. - → Wear waterproof outerwear gloves, boots, and a facemask - when cleaning up after a flood. - → If the electricity supply is not already switched off at the main intake, get a qualified and licensed electrician to do this.
+Do not touch sources of electricity when standing in floodwater. - If using a pump or generator to get water out of your premises, position the generator outside.
+To reduce the risk of structural damage, only pump out when the flood levels outside the property are lower than inside. - Shovel any mud away from both sides of a wall, evenly.
+This also reduces the potential for pressure to build up and possible structural damage. - If drying the property naturally, keep all doors and windows open as much as possible.
+If dehumidifiers are used, close windows and doors.

-- → Shovel any mud away from both sides of a wall, evenly.
-This also reduces the potential for pressure to build up and possible structural damage. - → If drying the property naturally, keep all doors and windows open as much as possible.
-If dehumidifiers are used, close windows and doors. - → If you have suffered damage, contact your insurance broker, who will notify your insurer on your behalf.
+- Do not attempt to effect repairs post-flood.
+Untreated sewage and other pollutants may have contaminated the building. - → If you have suffered damage, contact your insurance broker, who will notify your insurer on your behalf.